frictionlessdata/datapackage/data-packages/index.md

   of utf8)
 * `bytes`: size of the file in bytes
 * `hash`: the md5 hash for this resource
-* `modified`: ISO 8601 string for last modified timestamp of the resource
 * `schema`: a schema for the resource - see below for more on this in the case of tabular data.
 * `sources`: as for data package metadata.